synlp/T2V-Review/README.md

-# T2V-Review
-A Collection of Text-to-Video Generation Studies.
+# A Collection of Text-to-Video Generation Studies